 The modern supply chain calls for more precision than ever before.
-There is absolutely no room for error, and yet, the demand for efficiency and minimal downtime is also on the rise.
-Given these high expectations, it's imperative that you make the most of every opportunity to obtain a competitive edge — and automated material handling systems will allow you to accomplish exactly that.
+There is no room for error, and the demand for efficiency and minimal downtime continues to rise.
+To stay competitive, businesses must leverage every opportunity — and automated material handling (AMH) systems provide exactly that edge.

 A variety of solutions promise to improve operational efficiency and minimize errors.
 Not all, however, are ideal for every warehousing location.
 Several factors must be taken into account when choosing an approach, as poor selection can limit efficiency or cause problems if space is limited.
 The following are among the most common and effective systems available today: